Sign Up for a Free Account

 Overview

-Lennox-Gastaut syndrome is diagnosed in individuals with intractable epilepsy characterized by multiple seizure types, slow spike-wave pattern on EEG, and cognitive deterioration typically after first seizure onset.
-Seizure types include tonic seizures that mainly occur in sleep, atonic seizures, atypical absences, and myoclonic seizures.
+Lennox-Gastaut syndrome (LGS) is diagnosed in individuals with intractable epilepsy characterized by multiple seizure types, slow spike-wave pattern on EEG, and cognitive deterioration typically after first seizure onset.
+Seizure types include tonic seizures that mainly occur in sleep, atypical absences, and atonic and myoclonic seizures.
 The condition may follow West syndrome, but has also been associated with various genetic and neurocutaneous syndromes, metabolic diseases, and early infectious or ischemic insults, or may have an unknown etiology.
 Numerous interventions as well as medications have been studied in treating this condition.
-Clobazam has been studied in controlling drop attacks and cannabidiol is being researched as an adjunctive antiepileptic agent in patients with Lennox-Gastaut syndrome and other intractable epilepsy syndromes.
+Clobazam and cannabidiol have been shown to be beneficial controlling drop attacks.
+Newer antiseizure medications being researched in Lennox-Gastaut syndrome include fenfluramine and felbamate.
+Other therapeutic approaches include the use of epilepsy surgery and ketogenic diet therapies.
 Deep brain stimulation is a promising new treatment modality for this debilitating epilepsy.

 Key points

-• Lennox-Gastaut syndrome is defined by severe seizures of multiple types in infancy and childhood, cognitive impairment and on the EEG by slow spike wave, as well as bursts of generalized fast activity in sleep.
+• Lennox-Gastaut syndrome is defined by severe seizures of multiple types in infancy and childhood, cognitive impairment, and by slow spike waves, as well as bursts of generalized fast activity on the EEG.

 • Many associated conditions are identified as preceding Lennox-Gastaut syndrome, such as West syndrome, various genetic syndromes, and early CNS insults of various etiologies; however, many patients have unknown etiology.